Na wins by five at Greenbrier for first victory since 2011

 Na’s spectacular putting was the difference on Sunday as he negotiated the hard, fast greens under sunny skies in West Virginia better than Kraft, whose three-putt bogey on 14 all but ended his hopes of a maiden PGA Tour victory.

+The demonstrative Na, who frequently yells at the ball after he hits it and is known for his heated debates with longtime caddie Kenny Harms, said the win taught him the importance of keeping his emotions in check when the pressure ramps up.

-“Most importantly today I kept within myself,” said Na, whose only blemish was a bogey on the par-four 11th.
+“Most importantly today I kept within myself,” said Na, whose only blemish in his seven birdie round was a bogey on the par-four 11th.

 “I never got ahead of myself...
 Things were just happening and for some reason I felt like it was my day,” he said.